Carton9/The-Learning-Shoal/README.md

 # MFRL-Final

 The magent2 is the library use to run the MFRL.
 Run the main files in the src folder.
+Will need to download and install Magent2 library,

 # For seeing the Videos of the results see the zip links below: